bsc-pm/tampi/README.md

 ## Acknowledgments

-This work was financially supported by the PRACE project funded in part by the EU’s Horizon 2020 Research programme (2014-2020) under grant agreement 823767.
+This work was financially supported by the PRACE and INTERTWinE projects funded in part by the European Union’s Horizon 2020 Research programme (2014-2020) under grant agreements 823767 and 671602, respectively.
+This research has also received funding through The European PILOT project from the European Union's Horizon 2020/EuroHPC research and innovation programme under grant agreement 101034126.
+Project PCI2021-122090-2A was funded by MCIN/AEI /10.13039/501100011033 and European Union NextGenerationEU/PRTR.
+The Departament de Recerca i Universitats de la Generalitat de Catalunya also funded the Programming Models research group at BSC-UPC under grant agreement 2021 SGR01007.
+This research received funding also from Huawei SoW1.

 # Getting Started